 - Companies in the financial sector should establish an anti-money laundering programme that includes policies and procedures to address the risk of laundering money derived from corrupt activity.

 - Companies should conduct ongoing due diligence to identify corruption risk in their business operations, including before entering new markets or new business relationships, and implement appropriate measures to prevent corruption.
 Companies should make reasonable efforts to identify the beneficial owners of their business partners.

 - Companies should have an effective compliance function with dedicated and experienced employees, and with an independent reporting line to the board and senior management.

 - Companies should provide and document appropriate and regular training on anti-corruption for all relevant employees and, where appropriate, business partners.

 - Companies should have a whistleblowing mechanism that provides a separate and confidential escalation route when reporting through a line manager is not appropriate, or if the whistleblower wishes to remain anonymous.
 Companies should encourage a culture where employees can speak up about corruption without fear of retaliation.

 - Companies in the financial sector should undertake ongoing monitoring and due diligence in relation to all business relationships and transactions.
 Enhanced monitoring should be undertaken for high-risk customers and transactions.

-- Companies should disclose whether they have a procedure for regular, independent external assurance of their anti-corruption programme, and whether the findings of such assurance are communicated to the board.
+- Companies should disclose whether they undertake regular, independent external assurance of their anti-corruption programme, and whether the findings of such assurance are communicated to the board.

 - Companies should have a procedure for appropriate disclosure to relevant authorities on irregularities identified and actions taken.

-- Companies should have a procedure for engaging constructively with policy-makers and regulators on anti-corruption, and be transparent about that procedure.
+- Companies should have a procedure for engaging constructively with policy makers and regulators, and be transparent about that procedure.
 Companies should also endeavour to engage with other businesses, industry groups, professional organisations and other stakeholders to identify and address corruption risk.